madcoda/docker-openvpn-setup/README.md

 ```
 You will then find a "john.ovpn" file in your current directory, send to your client

+*Note: If you use a port other than 1194, you may need to edit "john.ovpn" and change it*

 ## Uninstall
 If you don't want to use anymore, or messed up the settings, you can undo all of the above by these commands